elmarquez/ngSolr/README.md

  > When a facet constraint is added, it should impact the typeahead filter
  > Stuck on updating fragment to reflect the current facet query -- facet query clears hash
  > Service, controller unit tests!
- > Add date field into the title output
- > Fix page header to remove right/left whitespace when resized for mobile layout
+ > Fix page header to remove right/left whitespace when resized for mobile layout (restore default Bootstrap layout)
+ > Remove $target from MapController and refactor functionality out to separate controller
+ > Handle configuration attributes for controllers from markup

 Current:

+0.6.0

+ * Forked SimpleSearch into separate application, repository
+ * Added IE 7/8/9 polyfill to support JSON, moved HTML5 shim to top of HEAD
+ * IE 7 does not provide console.log service.
+Wrapped logging calls in a check for window.console object
+ * Removed unnecessary application configuration values, extraneous functions
+ * Updated SolrSearchService to use streamlined configuration
+ * Added routing to application, to enable RESTful representation of the query
+ * Updated controllers to determine their state from the current location

 0.5.7

  * Removed TypeAhead directive
  * Close search hints list on submit action
  * Histogram of search results by date
+ * Added SimpleSearch application, associated controllers and directives

 0.5.6